manticoresoftware/manticoresearch/src/auth/spec.md

    The server validates the token by hashing it and comparing it to the stored `bearer_sha256`.

    - **Token Generation**:
-     - The client uses the token received previously on the server using the `manticore` tool or the `TOKEN` SQL statement:
+     - The client uses the token received previously using the `TOKEN` SQL command or the `POST /token` HTTP endpoint:
      - The token is sent to the server as-is in the `Authorization` header.

    - **Storage**: